explodinglabs/jsonrpcclient/doc/_includes/requests.rst

 Using list comprehension to get the cube of ten numbers::

     >>> server.send([Request('cube', i) for i in range(10)])

-Unlike a single request, batch requests return the full JSON-RPC response, i.e. a ``list`` containing one response object for every request (excluding notifications).

 .. note:: The server may not support batch requests.